Unleash/unleash/website/docs/reference/deploy/configuring-unleash.md

 - **frontendApi** - Configuration options for the [Unleash front-end API](../front-end-api.md).
   - `refreshIntervalInMs` - how often (in milliseconds) front-end clients should refresh their data from the cache.
 Overridable with the `FRONTEND_API_REFRESH_INTERVAL_MS` environment variable.
 - **accessControlMaxAge** - You can configure the max-age of the Access-Control-Max-Age header.
 Defaults to 86400 seconds.
 Overridable with the `ACCESS_CONTROL_MAX_AGE` environment variable.
+- **responseTimeWithAppNameKillSwitch** - use this to disable metrics with app names.
+This is enabled by default but may increase the cardinality of metrics causing Unleash memory usage to grow if your app name is randomly generated (which is not recommended).
+Overridable with the `UNLEASH_RESPONSE_TIME_WITH_APP_NAME_KILL_SWITCH` environment variable.

 You can also set the environment variable `ENABLED_ENVIRONMENTS` to a comma delimited string of environment names to override environments.